 The location of the boundary between the network and host portions of an IP address is determined through the use of a subnet mask.
 This is another 32-bit binary number which acts like a filter when it is applied to the 32-bit IP address.
 By comparing a subnet mask with an IP address, systems can determine which portion of the IP address relates to the network and which portion relates to the host.
 Anywhere the subnet mask has a bit set to "1", the underlying bit in the IP address is part of the network address.
-Anywhere the subnet mask is set to "0", the related bit in the IP address is part of the host address.
 The size of a network is a function of the number of bits used to identify the host portion of the address.
-If a subnet mask shows that 8 bits are used for the host portion of the addresses are available for that specific network.
+If a subnet mask shows that 8 bits are used for the host portion of the address set are available for that specific network.
 If a subnet mask shows that 16 bits are used for the host portion of the address block, a maximum of 65,536 possible host addresses are available for use on that network.